Claremont Oval

 The largest attendance at the ground was 18,268 when Claremont played South Fremantle on 7 May 1983.

 Recently talks have been held between the Claremont Football Club and the Town of Claremont regarding the possibility of the Club relocating to the adjacent Claremont Showground and thereby freeing up Claremont Oval for possible redevelopment.

 Strong moves were made with the installation of lighting at the Showground and the playing of junior football at the Showground; however the latest plans are to maintain Australian rules football at the ground and develop the land around Claremont Oval.

 In 2012 redevelopment commenced of the oval, the Claremont Football Club playing games at the Claremont Showground on a temporary basis.

 The plan saw most of the ground converted to apartment buildings, with a new facility for the Claremont Football Club.
 The capacity was reduced to 5,000.

 The redevelopment involved the demolition of the existing run-down members' stand and the clearance of the other derelict structures around the ground.
 Numerous large trees were removed that had once been a feature of the ground.

 In 2017, the new Claremont Football Club members' stand was completed.
-It featured a large gymnasium and also an underground car park as well as improved seating, café, bar areas and function rooms.
+It featured a large gymnasium, an underground car park as well as improved seating, café, bar areas and function rooms.
 A grassed area was provided for behind the railway end goals.
 WAFL games have since resumed at the ground on a regular basis.